-The New Mexico State Land Grant Permanent Fund is designed solely to benefit the educational system of the State and other specified institutions.
-The seeds of the Fund are found in the Fergusson Act of 1898, which granted two sections of land in every township for the benefit of the public schools in the territories of New Mexico.
-Also under this Act, specific acreage was granted to individual education, medical and penal institutions in the territory.
+The Land Grant Permanent Fund is designed solely to benefit the educational system of the state and other specified institutions.
+The seeds of the fund are found in the Fergusson Act of 1898, which granted two sections of land in every township for the benefit of the public schools in the territories of New Mexico.
+Also under this act, specific acreage was granted to individual education, medical and penal institutions in the territory.
 The initial grant totaled in excess of 5.5 million acres.
-In 1910, the Enabling Act granted additional lands to various beneficiaries in New Mexico, including the public schools, with the latter receiving the largest share.
+In 1910, the Enabling Act granted additional lands to various beneficiaries in New Mexico, including the public schools, with the public schools receiving the largest share.
 This brought the total lands placed in trust for the common school system and other beneficiaries to over 13 million acres.
-Over the years, some land has been sold (and the proceeds used to increase the corpus of the Fund), bringing the current total to 8.9 million surface acres and 12.7 million subsurface acres.
+Over the years, some land has been sold (and the proceeds used to increase the corpus of the fund), bringing the current total to 8.9 million surface acres and 12.7 million subsurface acres.

-The State Land Office is charged with the custody and disposition of the land granted to the State.
-Through the Commissioner of Public Lands these properties granted to the State are sold and/or leased in accordance with the provisions of the appropriate statutes.
+The State Land Office is charged with the custody and disposition of the land granted to the state.
+Through the Commissioner of Public Lands these properties granted to the state are sold and/or leased in accordance with the provisions of the appropriate statutes.
 The State Investment Officer under the direction of the State Investment Council invests the corpus of the Land Grant Permanent Fund.
-As of June 30, 2002, the market value of the Permanent Fund was \$6.696 billion, a decrease of approximately 9.4% over the prior year.
+As of June 30, 2003, the market value of the Land Grant Permanent Fund was \$6.808 billion, an increase of approximately 1.7 percent over the previous year.

-The Severance Tax Permanent Fund was established in the State Treasury in 1973 to receive the residual revenues from the Severance Tax Bonding Fund and serve as an endowment for future capital projects.
-In the General Election of 1976, the electorate approved a constitutional amendment giving the Severance Tax Permanent Fund constitutional status.
-In the General Election of 1982, the electorate approved a second constitutional amendment, which removed the discretionary power of the Legislature to appropriate funds from the corpus of the Severance Tax Permanent Fund.
-Distributions from investments of the Fund, however, may be appropriated by the Legislature in the same manner as other general revenues are appropriated.
+The Severance Tax Permanent Fund was established in the State Treasury in 1973 to receive the residual revenues from the Severance Tax Bonding Fund.
+In the general election of 1976, the electorate approved a constitutional amendment giving the Severance Tax Permanent Fund constitutional status.
+In the general election of 1982, the electorate approved a second constitutional amendment, which removed the discretionary power of the Legislature to appropriate funds from the corpus of the Severance Tax Permanent Fund.
+Distributions from investments of the fund, however, may be appropriated by the Legislature in the same manner as other general revenues are appropriated.
 Severance tax receipts are the primary source of funding for the Severance Tax Permanent Fund.
-The market value of the Severance Tax Permanent Fund as of June 30, 2002 was \$3.408 billion, an approximate decrease of 11.8 percent over the prior year.
+The market value of the Severance Tax Permanent Fund as of June 30, 2003 was \$3.323 billion, an approximate decrease of 2.4 percent over the prior year.

-In November 1996, the electorate of New Mexico approved a constitutional amendment regarding distributions from the State's permanent funds.
-Distributions will be based on a total return basis rather than an income distribution method.
-Distributions to beneficiaries will be based on a formula under which 4.7 percent of the previous average five-year market value of the fund would be distributed.
-The objective of the new formula is to protect the funds against inflation by distributing long term expected "real" return (total return minus inflation), thus allowing the funds to grow at a rate equal to inflation.
+In November 1996, the electorate of New Mexico approved a constitutional amendment regarding distributions from the state's permanent funds.
+Distributions are now based on a total return basis rather than an income distribution method.
+The objective of the formula is to protect the funds against inflation by distributing long term expected "real" return (total return minus inflation), thus allowing the funds to grow at a rate equal to inflation.
 The formula was derived based on 50-year historic trends.
-The new distribution formula was implemented in FY 2001 for the Land Grant Permanent Fund and in FY 2002 for the Severance Tax Permanent Fund.
+The distribution formula was implemented in FY 2001 for the Land Grant Permanent Fund and in FY 2002 for the Severance Tax Permanent Fund.